 Overnight in Sun City.

-Breakfast at the hotel.
 Day at leisure to unwind in the hotel on try to luck to the world class casino in the mini Las Vegas of Sun City.

 Overnight in Sun City.

-Breakfast at the hotel.
 South Africa has a lot of National park that you can explore.
 Today depart on a shuttle transfer to Bakubung Bush Lodge.
 A mere two hour drive from the hustle and bustle of Johannesburg and ten minutes from Sun City, is a place of breathtaking beauty and serenity.
 Overlooking the rich expanses of the malaria-free Pilanesburg National Park, Bakubung, or 'People of the Hippo', offers guests Big 5 viewing in one of Africa's beautiful national parks.
 Guests are spoilt for choice be it having a cup of coffee overlooking our resident hippo in the waterhole, bushveld boma barbecues, game walks or the culinary experience of Bakubung's famous buffet.